libreForms/libreForms-flask/docs/source/index.md

 ## About
 Liberate your forms with libreForms, an open form manager API written in Python for organizations.

 Competing browser-based form managers give form administrators little control over form fields, the resulting data, or the underlying web application.
-Likewise, few options provide both self-hosting support and a viable licensing model.
+Likewise, few proprietary options provide both self-hosting support and a viable licensing model.

 The libreForms project, first and foremost, defines a simple but highly extensible abstraction layer that matches form fields to data structures.
-It adds a highly configurable browser-based application and a document-oriented database on top of this abstraction layer.
+On top of this specification, it builds a highly configurable browser-based application and a document-oriented database.
 In short, the platform allows you to do anything, host anywhere, and control everything about your internal form management system.

 ![abstraction layer](libreForms_abstraction_layer.drawio.svg)